-Are they inherited?
-The genes people inherit contribute to their susceptibility for developing an autoimmune disease.
+Are they inherited?Inter marriage affects people who get Pemphigus..
 Certain diseases such as psoriasis can occur among several members of the same family.
 For example, one first cousin may have lupus, another may have dermatomyositis, and one of their mothers may have rheumatoid arthritis.

 |Examples of Autoimmune Diseases:

 (Listed by the Main Target Organ)